-Layer 8 DDOS and AI
+Layer 8 DDOS and AI1

-The concept of a Layer 8 DDOS is based on the OSI Model.
-Traditionally, DDOS or DOS attacks are aimed at specific layers with the goal of taking up all the resources available, hence the naming denial of service.
-Taking some creative liberty here, Layer 8 refers to the human resources available behind the computer.
+The concept of a Layer 8 DDOS is based on the “OSI Model.”
+Traditionally, DDoS or DOS attacks are aimed at specific layers within the OSI model with the goal of consuming all available resources.
+Taking some creative liberty here, “Layer 8” refers to the person behind the computer.

 Citations